veit/python-basics-tutorial/docs/libs/upload-install.rst

 Installation
 ~~~~~~~~~~~~

-You can use :term:`pipenv` to install your package and check if it works.
+You can use ``pip`` to install your package and check if it works.
 Create
 a new :term:`virtual environment` and install your package on *Test PyPI*:

 .. code-block:: console

     $ mkdir test
     $ cd !$
-    $ pipenv install --extra-index-url https://test.pypi.org/simple/ minimal_example
+    $ python -m pip install --extra-index-url https://test.pypi.org/simple/ minimal_example

 .. note::
    If you have used a different package name, replace it with your package name